aalbaali/aalbaali.github.io/posts/2023/08/17-rotations-averaging.md

 \end{align}

 Now that the rotation parametrization using complex numbers is introduced, we can continue the rotation-averaging discussion.
-Before deriving the method to average rotations parametrized using complex numbers, we will first discuss and derive the arithmetic mean, when expand on the arithmetic mean to apply it on rotations.
+But before deriving the rotation averaging algorithm, we will first discuss and derive the arithmetic mean, then expand on the arithmetic mean to apply it on rotations.

 ## Arithmetic mean derivation
 In order to derive the rotation averaging algorithm, it helps to dig deeper into the arithmetic mean equation